Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzureRmVirtualNetworkGatewayConnection.md

 ## DESCRIPTION
 The Virtual Network Gateway Connection is the object representing the IPsec tunnel (Site-to-Site or Vnet-to-Vnet) connected to your Virtual Network Gateway in Azure.
 The **Get-AzureRmVirtualNetworkGatewayConnection** cmdlet returns the object of your connection based on Name and Resource Group Name.
+If **Get-AzureRmVirtualNetworkGatewayConnection** cmdlet is issued without specifying the Name parameter, the output will not show ConnectionStatus details.

 ## EXAMPLES